 Western Wire is a project of Western Energy Alliance, a non-profit regional oil and natural gas association based in Denver, Colo., and active across 13 states.
 The Alliance works closely with stakeholders in state and local government; academia; ranching; other industries; think tanks; and sportsmen’s, civic, business, issue advocacy and other groups.
 These allies share an interest in a vibrant western economy with robust job creation.

-Simon Lomax, Managing Editor
+Michael Sandoval, Managing Editor

 Aaron Johnson, Editor